vaishnavmohit/vaishnavmohit.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: A practitioner of Computational Neuroscience, Visual Reasoning, and Artificial Intelligence.
-PhD student at ANITI (France).
+description: A practitioner of Computational Neuroscience with focus on Visual Reasoning and Artificial.

 profile:
   align: left
-  image: prof_pic.jpg
+  image: prof_pic3.jpg

 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"